zief0002/biology_assessments/content/posts/graph-rubric.markdown

 #### Population/Uses

-Evaluation using the Graph Rubric could be used to inform the teaching and evaluation of data summary graphs and to provide undergraduate students with formative and summative feedback on their graphs.
+Evaluation using the Graph Rubric could be used to inform the teaching and evaluation of data summary graphs and to provide undergraduate biology students with formative and summative feedback on their graphs.

 <p style="margin-bottom:50px;"> </p>